JetBrains/kotlin-web-demo/examples/Kotlin Koans/Collections/Introduction/task.md

 ##Introduction
-This part of workshop was inspired by [GS Collections Kata](https://github.com/goldmansachs/gs-collections-kata).
+This part of koans was inspired by [GS Collections Kata](https://github.com/goldmansachs/gs-collections-kata).

 For easy java compatibility we don't introduce our own collections, but use standard Java ones.
 However there are two views on them: mutable and read-only.